denialromeo/danielmoore.us/about.md

     <ul>
         <li>In a bear market, like 2022/2023, be vigilant of chances to take profit.
 Markets can remain irrational longer than you can remain solvent, so gaining 10% shorting a crash is excellent.</li>
         <li>Bear markets tend to have a series of booms and busts trending lower.
 Try to buy booms and sell busts.
 If you mistime, just wait for the market to fall back.
 Follow price &ndash; ignore events.</li>
+        <li>Pay attention to media outlets and avoid trading in sync with them.
+If they're claiming a recession is imminent, expect a rally.</li>
         <li>In bear markets, investments are limited to 10% of net worth.
 If money is lost, no refills!
 (Though feel free to re-invest gains.)</li>
     </ul>
     <p>Further bull market rules &ndash;</p>